Principle Law of Supply and Demand

 If we start from the initial point in which the quantity Q1 of a good is demanded at the price P1.
 Owing to some external cause there is an increase in demand up to the quantity Q2, the price of the good will increase to P2.

 If, on the contrary, it happens that the sellers for some reason decrease their production (for example, floods cause wheat production to decrease).
-In the graph we observe a movement of the supply curve (O) to the left.
+In the graph, we observe a movement of the supply curve (O) to the left.
 Therefore, increases the price of the good in question.
 Thus the demand will be reduced.

 As we have seen in the examples above, depending on the movement of supply and demand, prices may be affected.
-In some cases, if the supply or demand for a good is very strong, they can affect the price of that good.
+In some cases, if the supply or demand for a good is very strong, it can affect the price of that good.

 Types of Competition

 Perfect competition: It is an almost ideal economic situation and unlikely in reality.
 It is a market in which the market price arises from the interaction between companies or people.
 Who demand a product and others who produce and offer it.
-None of the agents can influence the price of the goods or service.
+None of the agents can influence the price of the goods or services.
 That is, they are price-acceptors.

 Imperfect competition: Individual sellers have the ability to significantly affect the market price of their products or services.
 We can distinguish according to the degree of imperfect competition: